 – Plan at least one or two programs per semester and assist with other CS40 events.

 – Meet regularly with their committee (time and frequency varies by position)

 – Attend CS40 Training and Orientation events from August 16th through the start of classes.

 – Be available for additional training throughout the academic year.

 As a committee chair, you must be available and willing to be returning on time and participating actively in both training and spring planning are mandatory functions of your office.
 Moreover, Committee Chairs cannot hold other positions that would conflict with this process.
 Please reach out to the advisor to discuss if a position would conflict.

-Services Board (led by Amy, Director of Services)
+Services Board (led by Elaine Choy, Director of Services)

 Social Committee Chair: The Social Chair is responsible for facilitating connections between the residents of the South 40 Community through large-scale programming.
 The first major event of the year is the annual fall formal dance.
 The Social Chair must plan every aspect of the event: location, music, food, theme, ticket sales, and promotion.
 This planning must begin over the summer and the Social Chair works closely with the summer intern, CS40 advisors, and Director of Services.
 During the academic year, the Social Chair oversees a Social Committee that assists with the late-stage planning and the execution of the fall formal dance.
 The Social Chair continues leading the Social Committee during the spring to put on another large-scale social event(s) (e.g. an informal dance, a trip to the Escape Rooms, etc).
 This chair will meet with their committee members every Wednesday night 9 -10 pm as a part of S-board.
 As an Officer of CS40, the Social Chair is expected and required to support other chairs and to attend their events.